-Michael H. Todisco represents Fortune 500 companies, national nonprofit organizations, and high-net-worth individuals.
+Michael H. Todisco represents Fortune 500 companies, national nonprofit organizations, and individuals.
 He has experience in all phases of litigation, including dispositive motion practice, depositions, and appeals.

 Mr. Todisco also has an active pro bono practice.
 He was part of a team that helped secure the release of Maria Mendez, a grandmother who had served 11 years in prison after being wrongfully convicted of causing the death of her baby grandson.